 I’m the senior project worker with kinship active in Redcar and Cleveland.
 This is a pilot project to help kinship carers and their children to improve fitness and their health and wellbeing.

 It’s a fantastic role as I get to support the families with fun activities.
 After working for a local carers charity, I realised that kinship carers can have complex needs with very little support in place for them.
 I was so pleased to come across Grandparents plus on my search for carers as they dedicate support to any kinship carer in need through so many support routes.

 I have worked for many years with people with long term conditions and disabilities and so with this knowledge and previous carer support makes this role both enjoyable and rewarding.
 I’m also a bit of a DIY wannabe and love a challenge!

-Darren McGlen, project worker for the North East
+Darren McGlen, senior project worker for the North East

 “I love my job because it’s great to be able to provide support and advice to kinship carers who have very unfairly not received any or at most very little since taking on their caring role.” read Darren’s full bio

 My name is Darren McGlen and I work providing support to kinship carers as well as creating new support groups and supporting existing ones.
 No matter how much support people need, it’s amazing to be able to bring any kind of additional enjoyment to their lives.
 To be able to do it with Grandparents Plus, which is such a supportive working environment with amazing values, makes it even better.

 I originally qualified in Business Management, (postgraduate), and worked in a variety of posts within the NHS for around 11 years.
 I eventually found my real passion for community development, in which I have worked for a variety of charities for around 16 years.